 Now is the perfect time to get rid of all the things that you don’t need.
 And trust me, you REALLY don't need that stuff.
 The less stuff you have in your life, the better.
 Especially if you’re moving to a college.
 Do you really want to carry all that stuff with you?
 What a pain in ass!

-Most of the time, you are going to be walking a lot and living out of your backpack.
-Plus you are going to need money anyways so might as well sell your junk.
+Most of the time, you are going to be walking a lot and living out of your backpack if you're going to college.
+Plus you are going to need money anyways so might as well sell your junk. you have to take care of everything you own.
+Every.
+Single.
+Thing.
+Life after high school brings a lot of extra work and responsibilities, don't let yourself get so overwhelmed with things and stuff that you have no room to live life.

 From what I've learned, I've found that a lot of things in my life would have been so much easier if I would have done these.
 The opportunities I could have had, and the different turns my life could have taken.
 These 5 things really don't seem like much but your life will feel so much more put together if you actually do them.